 Vistaprint face masks: We all know that coronavirus, aka Covid-19, isn’t going to be history for a while.
 However, searching for the right face mask online is a bit of a rabbit hole.
 Personally I’ve spent hours looking for an effective face mask that is comfortable and stylish.
 Ironically, a lot of the facemasks you find on Amazon and those ever-present online ads are poorly made in China.
 (Yikes!)

 This post has moved here!

 Coupons for Canvas Prints from Vistaprint.com – Not to be confused with their cheaper cousin, “mounted prints,” premium canvas prints from Vistaprint are a beautiful way to display your favorite photos as wall art.

 That’s with good reason.
 As a printing services provider for small businesses, Vistaprint has seen some explosive growth in recent years.
 They may have started their business giving away business cards for free, but that early altruism has yielded $289.9 million in revenue from printed materials in 2016.

 When you move that much product, problems are bound to pop up.
-Even though Vistaprint offers design templates for each of their products, problems and mistakes still occur.
-(Just don’t complain about price, because we can save you 50% here!)
+Even though Vistaprint offers design templates for each of its products, problems and mistakes still occur.
+(Just don’t complain about the price, because we can save you 50% here!)